willwiz/NordslettenSummerSchool/README.md

 #### Hyperelastic Constitutive Models

-All hyperelastic models inherit from
+All hyperelastic models has this signature, i.e, method for the second Piola Kirchhoff stress
 ```python
 class HyperelasticModel(abc.ABC):